| INTRODUCTION TO EQUINE DENTISTRY - PROGRAM DESCRIPTION

 veterinary students.

-Upon completion of the course, an apprenticeship program with an IAED,
+| Students working in New Zealand. | Upon completion of the course, an apprenticeship program with an IAED,

 EDPA and BEV certified equine dental technician or veterinarian is highly recommended.
 Placement of